-While a hybrid long term care policy is costlier than your average term or whole life insurance coverage, for some people, it can be a fundamental part of estate planning.
-Not everyone needs it, but if you want to pass on your estate to your heirs and can afford the policy, getting a hybrid life insurance policy can mitigate the risk of depleting your assets to pay for care.
+While a hybrid long-term care policy is costlier than standalone life insurance coverage, for some people, it can be a fundamental part of estate planning.
+If you want to pass your assets to your heirs and can afford the policy, getting hybrid life insurance can mitigate the risk of depleting your savings to pay for care.

-The cost of assisted living care is high — a private room in a nursing home costs as much as $102,200 a year
+The cost of assisted living care is high—a private room in a nursing home costs as much as $105,850 a year

-To qualify for the long-term care rider, you must fall into your insurer’s definition of disability , which usually means you can’t independently perform two of the six activities of daily living (or ADL).
+To activate the long-term care rider, you must meet your insurer’s definition of disability, which means you can’t independently perform two of the six activities of daily living (or ADL).

 The six activities of daily living are: